Rachel Baker Gale: Later life and marriage

-Rachel Baker married John E. Gale on September 29, 1896, when she Gale was 38 years old.
+Rachel Baker married John E. Gale on September 29, 1896, when she was 38 years old.
 Already an established playwright at this time, Gale continued to write after her marriage.
 At the time of their marriage, John E. Gale was the president of Haverhill National Bank in Haverhill, Massachusetts.
 They did not have any children together, but John Gale had two sons (Herbert and Arthur) with his first wife, Mary B. Gale.
 The Gales were prominent members of their society, appearing sometimes on society pages that reported their social engagements, such as a 1912 trip to Watch Hill in the Catskills.
 When John E. Gale died on February 1, 1916, he left Rachel Baker Gale a comfortable fortune of about $850,000 (worth approximately $17.7 million in 2012 dollars.)